Endrendrum Punnagai: Production

 The film was launched officially in Chennai on 29 June 2012.
 Lisa Haydon who had been approached for a role in this film, was no longer doing that role due to date clashes.
 Andrea Jeremiah took up the role.
 Sivakarthikeyan was initially cast in the film but was later replaced by Vinay Rai, prompting the director to make some changes to script to suit Vinay's urban image.
 The film was shot in various locations including Seychelles and Switzerland.

 Soundtrack

 Music was composed by Harris Jayaraj scoring for a Jiiva film for the third time after Ko and Nanban.
-The soundtrack album consist of 6 tracks.
+The soundtrack album consists of 6 tracks.
 Harris Jayaraj and the director headed to Turkey for composing sessions.
 2 songs for the film were recorded by early May 2012.
-A single track from the album titled "Vaan Engum Nee Minna" was released on 18 October.
-The album was released by Kamal Haasan on 24 October 2013, and within 24 hours of its release on the net, topped the iTunes India Charts.
+A single track titled "Vaan Engum Nee Minna" was released on 18 October.
+The album was released by Kamal Haasan on 24 October 2013 at Sathyam Cinemas, and within 24 hours of its release on the net, topped the iTunes India Charts.